microsoft/aed-learn-template/module-1/README.md

   - 2-unitname.yml
   - index.yml

-Please fill out all the fields in the yaml (.yml) files that are commented.
+In **each** .yml file, please fill out all commented fields to the best of your ability.
+If you have any questions, reach out to Shana.